-- A. The prescribed heights of required fences, walls or landscaping shall be measured from the actual adjoining level of finished grade, not above a retaining wall. - B. An earthen berm and fence or wall combination shall not exceed the 6 foot height limitation for screening, except when the approval authority allows construction to a greater height in order to mitigate against adverse impacts such as incompatible land uses, noise, glaring light, and traffic; however, development shall comply with applicable neighborhood circulation standards
+- A. The prescribed heights of required fences, walls or landscaping shall be measured from the actual adjoining level of finished grade, not above a retaining wall. - B. An earthen berm and fence or wall combination shall not exceed the six foot height limitation for screening, except when the approval authority allows construction to a greater height in order to mitigate against potential adverse effects.